-Prerequisite: Placement test score indicating ENGK101 or successful completion of ENGK100 with a "C" grade or better.
+Prerequisite: ENG K101 placement ∞ or successful completion of ENGK100 with a "C" grade or better.

 This course will cover the fundamentals of ethics, including an introduction to the origins and nature of moral right and responsibility.
 Students will analyze and formulate positions on contemporary ethical issues.